asmaamirkhan/DeepLearningNotes/5-DLStrategies/A-TransferLearning.md

 In short: Learning form one task and applying knowledge to seperate tasks 🛰🚙

 ## ❓ What is Transfer Learning?
-Transfer learning is a machine learning technique where a model trained on one task is re-purposed on a second related task.
-In addition, it is an optimization method that allows rapid progress or improved performance when modeling the second task.
-Transfer learning only works in deep learning if the model features learned from the first task are general.
+- 🕵️‍♀️ Transfer learning is a machine learning technique where a model trained on one task is re-purposed on a second related task.
+- 🌟 In addition, it is an optimization method that allows rapid progress or improved performance when modeling the second task.
+- 🤸‍♀️ Transfer learning only works in deep learning if the model features learned from the first task are general.

-> Long story short: Rather than training a neural network form scratch we can instead download an open-source model that someone else has already trained on a huge dataset maybe for weeks and use these parameters as a starting point to train our model just a little bit more with the smaller dataset that we have :sparkles:
+> Long story short: Rather than training a neural network form scratch we can instead download an open-source model that someone else has already trained on a huge dataset maybe for weeks and use these parameters as a starting point to train our model just a little bit more with the smaller dataset that we have ✨

 ## 💫 Traditional ML vs Transfer Learning